Gurgaon ‘healer’ knows what causes homosexuality… we gave him a call

 For all of you who have been fighting the long battle against Section 377 and other prejudices in India against homosexuality, here is a man who is claiming to have found the root cause of your ‘problem’.
 An advertisement in a popular newspaper went viral after LGBTQIA+ activist Harrish Iyer shared it on Facebook.
 The ad read: “IS YOUR Son/Daughter Gay/Lesbian.
 Before Marriage.
 Know from us.
 Call 9811056357…”

 And that is exactly what I did, transforming myself into the frantic Kirron Kher from Dostana, worried if her son is swinging in the right direction.
 The call was made as the 40-year-old mother of a 17-year-old boy.
 The man, who introduced himself as “healer”, within a minute into the conversation, without asking much questions, declared my ‘son’ gay.
 “Gay ka matlab samajhti ho?” the all-knowing, wise ‘healer’ asked.

 He proceeded to enquire if my son had temper issues, to which I replied that he, in fact, had an extremely calm demeanour.
-“Andhar hi andhar ghutha rehta hai.” he deciphered immediately, which translates to “He is suffering inside.”
+“Andhar hi andhar ghuttha rehta hai.” he deciphered immediately, which translates to “He is suffering inside.”
 For some reason, more than questions about ‘my son’, the healer had conclusions.
 For him, the boy did not know that he was gay himself, which is why he wouldn’t know how to open up to me.
 He also claimed, and very confidently, that 40 per cent men in the US are gay.

 If you are wondering about the cause, well, you don’t have to go looking for it far.
 It is cellphones.
 “Cellphone diya hai na usko?
 Bas to wohi to jadd hai iski!”
 (You have given him cellphones, right?
 That’s it!
 That’s the root of this problem.”)

 Meanwhile, he continued with his no-questions asked stride and declared my ‘husband’ weak, as a result of which my son was born weak and of course, I was not any strong either.
 By this time, I felt almost too guilty for bringing my imaginary husband and son into this.
-In case you are interested in knowing how the bizarre conversation transpired, listen to it here.
+In case you are interested in knowing how the bizarre conversation transpired, you could listen to it here.

 Switching into the helpless Kirron Kher mode, hoping to stop her Abhishek Bachchan from turning gay, I asked him, “Will taking away his phone treat him?”
 I could imagine him shaking his head at my naivety.
 “Tum to vaakayi mei housewife ho!
 (You are definitely just a housewife!)” he admonished me.